3ship/glitch/README.md

 ## IRC

-Reflex will by default connect to the saved network `reflex`.
+Glitch will by default connect to the saved network `reflex`.

 To connect to twitch irc, you must either connect with the nick `justinfanRANDOMNUMBERHERE` or use an [OAUTH Token](https://twitchapps.com/tmi/)